Self-gravitating baryonic tubes supported by $\pi$- and $\omega$-mesons and its flat limit: Self-gravitating hadronic tubes

 \section{Self-gravitating hadronic tubes}

-Self-gravitating hadronic tubes can be constructed as solutions of the Einstein-NLSM by considering a pionic matter field that leads to field configurations with non-vanishing topological charge in a space-time described by the Weyl-Lewis-Papapetrou (WLP) metric.
-This fact was first noticed in Ref. \cite{gravtube1} (see also Ref. \cite{gravtube2}) in the context of the $SU(2)$ Einstein-NLSM coupled to Maxwell electrodynamics.
-In that paper, the pionic matter field is the one that, in flat space-time, leads to an array of baryonic tubes.
-The matter field in Ref. \cite{gravtube1} was proven to be compatible with the WLP metric in the sense that the matter equations naturally decouple from the Einstein equations.
-Moreover, it was shown that by choosing an appropriate Ansatz for the Maxwell potential, the NLSM equations reduce to the same first-order equations as in the flat space-time case in Refs. \cite{crystal1} and \cite{crystal2}.
-Here we use a similar strategy, choosing a suitable Ansatz for the $\omega$-meson potential that allows the equations to decouple.
-We will show that a metric of the WLP family in null coordinates is compatible with our matter fields.
+Self-gravitating hadronic tubes can be constructed as solutions to the Einstein-NLSM by considering pionic matter field configurations with non-vanishing topological charge within a spacetime described by the Weyl-Lewis-Papapetrou (WLP) metric.
+This approach was first explored in Ref.~\cite{gravtube1} (see also Ref.~\cite{gravtube2}) in the context of the $SU(2)$ Einstein-NLSM coupled to Maxwell electrodynamics.
+In those works, the pionic matter sector leads to configurations that, in the flat-space limit, correspond to periodic arrays of baryonic tubes.
+It was demonstrated that such matter fields are compatible with the WLP metric, allowing the matter field equations to decouple from the Einstein equations.
+Moreover, by choosing an appropriate Ansatz for the gauge potential, the NLSM equations reduce to the same first-order equations found in the flat-space cases of Refs.~\cite{crystal1, crystal2}.
+In the present work, we adopt a similar strategy by selecting a suitable Ansatz for the $\omega$-meson potential that facilitates this decoupling.